I wrote How to Sign Up for a Fidelity Brokerage Account around July.

 Step 4.
 Enter Symbol

-You’ll see order form on the screen now.
+You’ll see the order form on the screen now.
 Let’s assume that you are going to buy Kroger stock.
 Enter Kroger stock symbol (KR) into the symbol field.

 Step 5.
 Enter Quantity

-You are going to buy a stock, so action will be “Buy.”
+You are going to buy a stock, so the action will be “Buy.”
 Enter the number of shares you want to purchase in the quantity field.

 Step 6.
 Confirm Your Purchase

 Last step!
 You’ll see a preview of your order including the current price of the stock, how many shares you will buy, and the estimated total cost.
 If you agree with it, click “Place Order.”
 That’s all!
-You are now investor.
+You are now an investor.